 Tell us about your most favorite backstage moment.

 Oh goodness.
 This is a difficult question because we were fortunate to be a really tight knit group.
 We spent nights laughing together, talking about movies, and our favorite things.
 Ramadevi always tried to get the girls on the shoot to have little dance parties during the evenings, playing music from her basic phone.

 Despite making the severity of the issue seem surreal, we cried together during interview sessions.
 So, connecting with Ramadevi and loving her for all that shapes her is what I think was most precious to me.

 Does this movie have any actors?

-Yes, we have 4 actors in this film.
+Yes, we have four actors in this film.
 There is a scene where little girls are playing in a dilapidated tree house near a railway track.
-These 3 girls are professional child actors as we could not ask any local people to let us shoot with their children away from the village.
+These three girls are professional child actors as we could not ask any local people to let us shoot with their children away from the village.
 The other actor is the little girl who plays Ramadevi’s daughter.
-Ramadevi’s daughter was not able to leave school for shooting, and Ramadevi didn’t want her to be a part of something she may find difficult.
+Ramadevi’s daughter was not able to leave school for shooting, and Ramadevi didn’t want her to be a part of something she might find difficult.

 During your meetings, how did fathers express the sorrow of selling their daughters off?

 One very important distinction is that the fathers never look at this as “selling” their daughters.
 At least 85% of them have no idea what’s happening, and truly believe that their daughter is going to attain some legitimate opportunity.
 It is the poor situation at home that leads them to push aside rational fears about letting their daughters go.
 Kullyappa summarized it the best.
 He said, “I understand why fathers send off their daughters.
 They feel they have no option.
 I thought I had no option but to send my daughter away.
 But you can’t do it.
 It doesn’t matter what is happening, if you can’t eat at home, or have no money.
 You just cannot leave your daughter unprotected.
 There is no other option.”